puppetlabs/.github/SUPPORT.md

 Many Puppet modules in this namespace were created by individuals solving a specific problem.
 The Forge Modules team will maintain and correct issues with modules in our namespace, but does not offer specific support for most (see below for specific supported modules).
-As above, if you have a support contract, then the Support team will attempt best-effor assistance.
+As above, if you have a support contract, then the Support team will attempt best-effort assistance.

 The [Puppet Community Slack](https://slack.puppet.com) is a great way to get peer-to-peer help from people using these modules.
 You'll also find that the Forge Modules team is often available